 This tool has been built in Python and, if you like, an executable version is also available.
 There is a source code, but you can change it according to your needs.
 The primary script is grabber.py, which calls other modules like sql.py, xss.py, or others until the run.

 On GitHub, source code.

-Another open-source free web security detector and research tool is Vega.
+Another open-source free web security detector and research tool are Vega.
 You may do safety checking of a web application using this tool.
 This tool is written in Java and provides an environment based on a GUI.
-OS X, Linux and Windows are open.
+OS X, Linux, and Windows are open.